soswow/my-presentations/resume.md

 ([myJRebel](http://my.jrebel.com) and [License Server 2.0](http://goo.gl/BvPfJ5)) using Java and the Play! web framework in three months!
 [Screenshots](http://goo.gl/NW71iC)

-During another project I implmemented Acceptence / UI tests for company main website using Python.
+During another project I implemented Acceptance / UI tests for company main website using Python.
 Main goal of this project was to keep integrity of the website crucial parts.

 ### 05/2010 - 03/2012 — Front-end Java Software Engineer @ [Swedbank](https://www.swedbank.ee)